bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- Light Rain
+- Mostly Cloudy
 - 93% humidity
-- 11 mph wind
+- 13 mph wind
-- 85% cloud cover
+- 87% cloud cover
-- 32 AQI 🟩
+- 38 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
-- 0.13 inches of rain expected in the next 48 hours
+- 0.38 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>